khaHesham/Cartoon-World/README.md

 # Cartoon World
- ## -A cartoonizer able to turn your images or videos to HD cartoons using the power of GANs and Vgg16 NN archticture
+ ## <li>A cartoonizer able to turn your images or videos to HD cartoons using the power of GANs and Vgg16 NN archticture</li>

 <img src=https://user-images.githubusercontent.com/75990647/193057899-1643e943-7f0b-4e98-82c5-9193d28d64f6.jpg width="1000px" height="500"/>

+## INTRODUCTION
+<ul><li><strong>Cartoons are a very popular art form that has been widely applied in diverse
+scenes, from publication in printed media to storytelling for children.
+Some cartoon artwork was created based on real-world scenes.
+However, manually re-creating real-life based scenes can be very laborious and requires reﬁned skills.

+The evolution in the ﬁeld of Machine Learning has expanded the possibilities of creating visual arts.
+Some famous products have been created by turning real-world photography into usable cartoon scene materials, where the process is called image cartoonization.

+White box cartoonization is a method that reconstructs high-quality real-life pictures into exceptional cartoon images using the GAN framework.</strong></li></ul>

-### -FLOWCHART OF WHITE-BOX-CARTOONIZATION MODEL :
+### <li> FLOWCHART OF WHITE-BOX-CARTOONIZATION MODEL : </li>

 <img align= center height=450px src=https://user-images.githubusercontent.com/75990647/192298994-d80bb374-568c-4906-a10b-75958a3f9c1f.png>